 CVE-2026-9958

-A use-after-free vulnerability in the PDFium library of Google Chrome may lead to memory corruption or potential code execution.
+A use-after-free vulnerability in the PDFium component of Google Chrome allows remote attackers to trigger memory corruption and potentially execute arbitrary code.

 Executive summary